-Kim Ann Mink, Ph.D. is Chairman, President and Chief Executive Officer of Innophos.
-Prior to joining Innophos in 2015, Dr. Mink served as Business President of Elastomers, Electrical and Telecommunications at The Dow Chemical Company from September 2012 to December 2015.
-Dr. Mink joined Dow in April 2009 as Global General Manager, Performance Materials and President/CEO ANGUS Chemical Co. (then a fully owned subsidiary of Dow Chemical).
-Prior to joining Dow, Dr. Mink was Corporate VP and Global General Manager, Ion Exchange Resins at the Rohm and Haas Company (now a fully owned subsidiary of Dow), where she spent more than 20 years serving in numerous senior roles with increasing responsibilities.
-Since March 2017, Dr. Mink serves as an independent director on the Board of PolyOne, a leading global provider of specialized polymer materials, services and solutions, and is also a member of the Environmental, Health and Safety Committee.
-From September 2012 to December 2015, Dr. Mink served as a member of the Board of Advisors of Catalyst Inc., a nonprofit organization with a mission to accelerate progress for women through workplace inclusion.
-From November 2012 to December 2016, she served as a member of the National Board of Trustees of the ALS Association.
-In addition, in 2014, Dr. Mink was named to STEMconnector's 100 Diverse Corporate Leaders in STEM.
+Dr. Kim Ann Mink has been the Chief Executive Officer and President of Innophos since December 2015, a director of Innophos since January 2016 and Chairman of the Board since February 2017.
+Prior to joining Innophos, she served as Business President of Elastomers, Electrical and Telecommunications at The Dow Chemical Company, or Dow Chemical, from September 2012 to December 2015.
+Dr. Mink joined Dow Chemical in April 2009 as Global General Manager, Performance Materials and President and Chief Executive Officer of ANGUS Chemical Co. (then a fully owned subsidiary of Dow Chemical).
+Prior to joining Dow Chemical, Dr. Mink was Corporate Vice President and Global General Manager, Ion Exchange Resins at the Rohm and Haas Company (now a fully owned subsidiary of Dow Chemical), where she spent more than 20 years serving in numerous senior roles with increasing responsibilities.
+From September 2012 to December 2015, Dr. Mink served as a member of the Board of Advisors of Catalyst Inc. From November 2012 to December 2016, she served as a member of the National Board of Trustees of the ALS Association.
+In addition, in 2014, Dr. Mink was named to STEMconnector’s 100 Diverse Corporate Leaders in STEM.
+Since March 2017, Dr. Mink has served as a director of PolyOne Corporation, a publicly-traded global provider of specialized polymer materials, services and solutions.
 Dr. Mink received her B.A. in Chemistry from Hamilton College and a Ph.D. in Analytical Chemistry from Duke University.
 She is a graduate of the Wharton School of Business Management Program.

 Han Kieftenbeld is Senior Vice President, Chief Financial Officer of Innophos.
 He previously served in broad chief financial officer roles and as chief procurement officer in Fortune 500, FTSE 100 and smaller enterprises across a variety of industries and geographies in which he held global P&L accountability and post-merger responsibilities.
 Prior to joining Innophos in 2016, Mr. Kieftenbeld served as Global Chief Financial Officer at U.K.-based AB Mauri where he globally led Finance, IT, Procurement, Supply Chain and Strategic Projects.
 Prior to AB Mauri, Mr. Kieftenbeld held the position of Global Chief Procurement Officer at global ingredients solutions company Ingredion Incorporated, where he led the creation and delivery of the post-merger global procurement roadmap.
 Before that, Mr. Kieftenbeld gained experience as a Chief Financial Officer at Akzonobel N.V. and held roles of increasing reach and impact in international business management, finance, IT, procurement, and supply chain at ICI PLC and Unilever N.V.
 Mr. Kieftenbeld serves as a non-executive advisor and board member at Themis Analytics, an international sales and marketing decision analytics solutions provider to the pharmaceutical industry.
 Mr. Kieftenbeld earned his undergraduate degree in Business Economics and Accounting from Windesheim University in the Netherlands and he holds an M.B.A. from New York University Stern School of Business, London School of Economics and Political Science, as well as HEC School of Management, Paris.

-Charles Brodheim is Vice President, Corporate Controller and Information Technology of Innophos.
+Charles Brodheim is Vice President, Corporate Controller and Chief Accounting Officer of Innophos.
 Mr. Brodheim joined Rhodia in 1988 and held various tax, accounting and business analyst positions within Rhodia.
 Mr. Brodheim was the North American Finance Director for Specialty Phosphates from 2000-2002.
 After 2002, Mr. Brodheim was a Finance Director for various Rhodia North American Enterprises, including its Eco-Services enterprise.
 Mr. Brodheim earned a B.B.A. degree in Finance/Accounting from Temple University and is a certified public accountant.

 Sherry Duff is Senior Vice President, Chief Marketing and Technology Officer, having responsibility for Innophos' marketing and technology organizations as well as strategic business development.
 Ms. Duff has more than 25 years of experience in the specialty chemicals industry and a track record of growing and integrating businesses.
 Prior to joining Innophos, Ms. Duff served as President and Managing Director of Arista Laboratories, Inc., a U.S. subsidiary of Molins, PLC.
 While at Arista, she led all aspects of the business with full P&L responsibility, and initiated significant cultural organizational changes to drive improved performance and growth based on customer-driven strategic plans and value propositions across new markets and regions.
 Before Arista, Ms. Duff spent over 20 years with Arch Chemicals, Inc., where she began her career as a development chemist in process technology.
 As she progressed in her career at Arch Chemicals, she took on roles of increased responsibility and held a variety of global leadership roles, including business development, strategic planning, general management, research & development and marketing.
 Ms. Duff holds a bachelor's degree in Chemistry from University of Connecticut and earned an MBA degree from Rensselaer Polytechnic Institute.